 - Beige Prose: Crafted to the point of fine art.

 - I Have Boobs, You Must Obey!: In The Abortion, the hero falls in love with, literally, the World's Most Beautiful Woman.
 Everyone is mesmerized by Vida's "Playboy-furniture" figure, and several people have died because of obsession with her body, whether they be Driven to Suicide due to being Not Good with Rejection or Distracted by the Sexy, starting when she was in the sixth grade.
-(She dislikes her body; she wanted to be a ballerina, and fantasized about a Body Swap with her pixie-like sister.)

 - Metafiction: Trout Fishing in America is a character in Trout Fishing in America.
 Richard himself is a walk-on character in The Abortion (he delivers a book called Moose to the library) and is mentioned in a story in Revenge of the Lawn as having written Trout Fishing in America.